navdeep-G/r-programming/R Review/README.md

 # R-Programming Review

-This folder contains information about R as a programming language.
-Along with its quirks.
+This folder contains information about R as a programming language along with the quirks R has going for itself.